Joseph Maroon: Books

 What You Can Do About Cancer.
 Maroon JC.
 (1969) Doubleday& Co., New York, 185 pp. (English, Italian, German and French translations).

 Athletic career

 Maroon has competed in 8 Ironman Triathlons (Hawaii – 1993, 2003, 2008, 2010, 2013; Canada – 1995; New Zealand – 1997; Germany – 2000) and is to this day an active triathlon athlete.
 Dr. Maroon was inducted into the Lou Holtz Upper Ohio Valley Hall of Fame in 1999, the Western Chapter of the Pennsylvania Sports Hall of Fame in 2009 and in 2010 also to the National Fitness Hall of Fame in Chicago.
 For 2016, in the global ranking of Ironman athletes, Maroon ranks in 4th place in his age group.
+In 2022, Maroon placed second in the National Senior Games for his age group and placed first in the Chicago Triathlon for his age group.

+Honors and awards

+Maroon received the Distinguished Alumni Service Award from Indiana University in Bloomington in 2011, recognizing his achievements as an undergraduate.
+In 2018, he was named Humanitarian of the Year by the Jerome Bettis Bus Stops Here Foundation for his contributions to health and wellness.
+In 2022, he received the Distinguished Alumni Award from the Indiana University School of Medicine.
+In 2025, he was awarded the Ellis Island Medal of Honor, which honors individuals who have made major contributions to American society while celebrating their cultural heritage.